Temple of Artemis, Corfu

 The Temple of Artemis is an Archaic Greek temple in Corfu, Greece, built in around 580 BC in the ancient city of Korkyra (or Corcyra), now called Corfu.
 It is found on the property of the Saint Theodore monastery, which is located in the suburb of Garitsa.
 The temple was dedicated to Artemis.
-It is known as the first Doric temple exclusively built with stone.
-It is also considered the first building to have incorporated all of the elements of the Doric architectural style.
+It is known as one of the first Doric temples built exclusively of stone.
+It is also considered one of the first buildings to have incorporated all the elements of the Doric architectural style.
+Sharing these historical records with the Temple of Apollo in Syracuse in Sicily (Italy).
 Very few Greek temple reliefs from the Archaic period have survived, and the large fragments of the group from the pediment are the earliest significant survivals.
 It was excavated from 1911 onwards.

 The temple was a peripteral–styled building with a pseudodipteral configuration.
 Its perimeter was rectangular, with width of 23.46 m and length 49 m with an eastward orientation so that light could enter the interior of the temple at sunrise.
 It was one of the largest temples of its time.
 The Temple of Artemis is approximately 700 m. to the northwest of the Temple of Hera in the Palaiopolis of Corfu.

 The metope of the temple was probably decorated, since remnants of reliefs featuring Achilles and Memnon were found in the ancient ruins.
 The temple has been described as a milestone of Ancient Greek architecture and one of 150 masterpieces of Western architecture.
 The architecture of the Corfu temple may have influenced the design of an archaic sanctuary found at Sant'Omobono in Rome which dates to the archaic period and incorporates similar design elements.
 The massive altar of the sanctuary is precisely rectangular and stood in front of the temple.
 It was 2.7 m. wide and 25 m. long.
 Only 8 m. of its northern section survive.
 The Saint Theodore monastery was built on top of the southern portion of the altar.